-“Tiswas” stood for ‘Today Is Saturday, Wear A Smile’ and this is what Saturdays were made for . . .
+“Tiswas” stood for ‘Today Is Saturday, Watch And Smile’ and this is what Saturdays were made for . . .
 Staggering out of bed on a Saturday morning to watch a studio full of grown adults throwing custard pies and buckets of water at each other.

 The show was created to challenge the staid, rigid format of the BBC’s Multi-Coloured Swap Shop and was loose, shambolic, deliciously subversive and forever perched on the brink of chaos.

-Presented from ATV’s Birmingham studio, at first the show aired only in the Midlands – A 10-week run beginning 5 January 1974 blended Tarzan re-runs with a two and a half hour package of requests, cartoons and quizzes.
+Presented live to air from ATV’s Birmingham studio, at first, the show aired only in the Midlands – A 10-week run beginning 5 January 1974 blended Tarzan re-runs with a two and a half-hour package of requests, cartoons and quizzes.